Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Diseases and their treatment

-So if you find:
+So, if you find:

-• changes in pet behavior
+• changes in the pet's behavior;

 • dry nose;